ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X925_3701747``: This applies errata 3701747 workaround to Cortex-X925
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is still open.

-- ``ERRATA_X4_3887999``: This applies errata 3887999 workaround to Cortex-X4
-  CPU.
-This needs to be enabled for revision r0p0, r0p1, r0p2 and r0p3.
-  It is still open.

 For Cortex-A510, the following errata build flags are defined :